auriq/essentia_docs/source/reference/manpages/udb.spec.rst

 A Udb spec file holds a Udb database specification.
-It contains target server specs that form the server pool and table/vector/variable specs that form the data definition.
+It contains target server specs that form the server pool and key/table/vector/variable specs that form the primary key and associated data definition.
 It is used by the Udb client programs `aq_pp <aq_pp.html>`_ and `aq_udb <aq_udb.html>`_ to determine which servers to send requests to and what data definition to pass to them.
-Recall that an Udb server is not tied to any particular data definition until instructed by a client; after which the definition remains until the its database is cleared.
+See the commands' documentation on how to set the spec file for the commands.

 The spec file contains multiple sections.
 Each section starts with a keyword followed by the relevant spec.